Rogue Trader Class Tier List (Patch 1.6)

 Vanguard (B).
 A retaliation tank that absorbs hits and punishes melee attackers near your allies.
 Solid defensive value, lower offensive ceiling.
 Gated by Warrior or Officer.

 Strongest endgame stack: Arch-Militant for damage behind an Officer into Grand Strategist support backbone.
-Tier 3 entity:exemplar at level 36 deepens whichever pairing you ran, so there is no separate Exemplar decision to sweat; the strength was decided at Tier 1 and Tier 2.
+Tier 3 Exemplar at level 36 deepens whichever pairing you ran, so there is no separate Exemplar decision to sweat; the strength was decided at Tier 1 and Tier 2.